United States 1969-D Jefferson Nickel

 Schlag’s concept for the obverse, which art scholar Cornelius Vermeule claimed was similar to Jean-Antoine Houdon’s 1789 bust of Jefferson, appeared essentially the same on the five-cent nickel for 66 years.
 His original reverse concept, however–featuring an innovative three-quarters perspective of Jefferson’s mansion Monticello–was rejected by the Treasury Department.
 Various changes were requested, the most significant of which is the flat, head-on portrayal of Monticello that is found on Jefferson nickels minted to this very day (though commemorative issues with different reverses have also been released).
 According to the rules of the design competition, the winning artist would receive no additional compensation for this extra work.

-202,807,500 Jefferson nickels were struck at the Denver Mint in 1969, quite a sum, but a far cry from the 2.8 billion nickels struck at the Philadelphia and Denver mints just five years earlier, in 1964.
-For 1969, the Mint allocated all of its nickel production to its Denver and San Francisco facilities.
+202,807,500 Jefferson nickels were struck at the Denver Mint in 1969; quite a sum, but a far cry from the 2.8 billion nickels struck at the Philadelphia and Denver mints just five years earlier.
+In 1969, the United States Mint allocated all of its nickel production to its Denver and San Francisco facilities.
 No nickels were struck in Philadelphia in 1969 or in 1970.
 With a mintage this high, the 1969-D nickel is a common coin that can be readily found in circulation.
-Nearly fifty years old, most coins encountered in the wild will be well circulated, although it is possible to find examples that survive in About Uncirculated grades.
+Nearly 50 years old, most coins encountered in the wild will be well circulated, although it is possible to find examples that survive in About Uncirculated grades.

 Once certified by a major grading service, the numismatic premium of the 1969-D escalates depending on grade and strike.
-The Mint State grading scale is made up for grades 60 to 70.
-A coin in MS60 is technically uncirculated, but heavily abused and practically undesirable in any instance where higher quality examples are available.
+The Mint State grading scale is made for grades 60 to 70.
+A coin in MS60 is technically Uncirculated, but heavily abused and practically undesirable in any instance where higher-quality examples are available.
 In MS63, the coin is described as being in Choice Uncirculated condition.
 In this grade, the coin may have subdued luster and a number of dings, hits, or marks that come about from coin-on-coin contact.

 At two grades higher, a coin is considered Gem Uncirculated.
 The presence of dings and hits will be considerably less.
-At this grade, the coin will have full luster and will generally appear attractive.
-From MS65 to MS69, the degree of hits and dings drastically diminishes until they are imperceptible to the naked eye.
+At this grade, the coin will have full luster and generally appear attractive.
+From MS65 to MS69, the degree of hits and dings diminishes drastically until none are perceptible to the naked eye.

 This incredible amount was achieved for two reasons.
 The first is that for years, specialized Jefferson nickel collectors have been pursuing fully-struck examples.
 Due to the nature of the metal, the speed at which nickels are struck for circulation, and the age of the master hubs, very few examples of this era are well struck.
 The typical example struck this year shows these details in an amorphous blob.
-The record-setting nickel sold by Stack’s Bowers is to-date, the only Full Steps nickel ever certified for this issue.
+The record-setting nickel sold by Stack’s Bowers is, to date, the only Full Steps (FS) nickel ever certified for this issue.

 To earn the designation of Full Steps, a Jefferson nickel must meet the following criteria: